martinthomson/tls-0rtt-and-certs/draft-thomson-tls-0rtt-and-certs.md

 ```

 All these cipher suites include the use of pre-shared keys and therefore permit
 the use of 0-RTT.
 These cipher suites can only be used with TLS 1.3.
+All
+include server authentication.
+A server MAY request client authentication by
+sending a CertificateRequest if it negotiates one of these cipher suites.

+All the necessary cryptographic operations and the key schedule are as described
+in [I-D.ietf-tls-tls13].

 These cipher suites use a pre-shared key for 0-RTT data, with subsequent data
 protected by both the PSK and an ephemeral key exchange using finite field or